Adekabang/docs-8labs/docs/caddy 101/caddy-rockylinux-8-config.md

 # Configuration Caddy

 Sample Configuration for Caddy as Web server.
-You can choose one that fit your condition
+You can choose one that fit your condition.

 ## Reverse Proxy
-Configuration for Caddy as a Reverse Proxy
+Configuration for Caddy as a Reverse Proxy.

 ### Simple Config for Reverse Proxy

-Reverse Proxy for pointing the Web Server to Web Application Server IP and Bind the domain
+Reverse Proxy for pointing the Web Server to Web Application Server IP and Bind the domain.

 ```bash title="/etc/caddy/Caddyfile"
 ksara.xyz {